Artificial intelligence in video games: Generative AI in video games

 ARC Raiders, released by Embark Studios in November 2025, was found to use generative AI voices for some of the NPCs in the game.
 While the game was generally well-received by most gaming outlets with an 86 out of 100 aggregate score on Metacritic, Eurogamer gave it one of the worst scores, rating it 2 out of 5 and specifically penalizing the game due to the use of generative AI voices.
-This began more discussion on the matter of AI voices, with players critical of the studio turning to AI voices, while others, like Tim Sweeney, said that there is a great deal of potential for using AI voices to have a near infinite ways for NPC in games to speak to players.
+This began more discussion on the matter of AI voices, with players critical of the studio turning to AI voices, while others, like Epic Games' founder Tim Sweeney, said that there is a great deal of potential for using AI voices to have a near infinite ways for NPC in games to speak to players.